Musical Score Understanding Benchmark: Evaluating Large Language Models' Comprehension of Complete Musical Scores: Benchmark Design

 \textbf{{RQ1: How accurately can a model identify onset-level musical metadata?}}

-\textbf{Level 1 (Onset Information).} Level 1 questions assess whether a model can accurately extract onset-level musical metadata from symbolic scores.
-This information constitutes the foundation for more advanced analysis and performance.
-Critical aspects include identity-related details such as composer, title, and instrumentation; notational elements including key signature, clef, and time signature; performance onset indicators such as tempo, metronome markings, and expressive or dynamic instructions; and initial structural features of the score, for instance, the presence of an anacrusis.
-Collectively, these elements provide essential information which is necessary for evaluating a model’s ability to interpret advanced musical information.
+\textbf{Level 1 (Onset Information).} Level 1 evaluates a model’s ability to extract onset-level metadata from symbolic scores, forming the basis for subsequent analysis.
+This includes identity information such as composer, title, and instrumentation; notational elements such as key, clef, and time signature; performance indicators including tempo and expressive markings; and initial structural features such as the presence of an anacrusis.

 \textbf{{RQ2: How correctly can a model interpret local notational and pitch-level features?}}